Letters from Lunenburg

 Lunenburg, Nova Scotia

-Who is Hazel
+Who is Hattie

 Lunenburg, Nova Scotia · Fisherman's wife · Still there